cpske/ISP/django/authentication.md

    accounts/logout/                 [name='logout']
    ```

-5. The `auth.urls` module maps each URL to a view provided by Django.
-Each view uses a form named `form`.
+5. Each `auth.urls` view uses a form named `form`.
 You need to provide a **template** for each view to display the form and send results back to the view.
    ```
    URL                  View        Template
    /accounts/login      login       templates/registration/login.html